ayanagriffin/ecobud/README.md

 ## How I built it

-EcoBud's basic framework was built using [Glitch] (https://glitch.com/), which utilizes p5.js, HTML, CSS, and JavaScript.
+EcoBud's basic framework was built using [Glitch](https://glitch.com/), which utilizes p5.js, HTML, CSS, and JavaScript.
 The data visualization was made using [ArcGIS](https://www.arcgis.com/).
 In addition, all graphics and designs used in EcoBud are **original designs** made with [Vectornator](https://www.vectornator.io).

 ## Challenges I ran into